k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 ---
-title: "Backup and restore Apache Cassandra®"
+title: "Backup and restore Apache Cassandra® in K8ssandra"
 linkTitle: "Backup and restore Cassandra"
 weight: 4
-description: K8ssandra provides backup/restore via Medusa for Apache Cassandra
+description: "Backup and restore data to Cassandra clusters managed by K8ssandra using Medusa for Apache Cassandra®"
 ---

 This topic walks you through the steps to backup and restore Cassandra data running in a Kubernetes cluster.